If you have to document the queries on your database you will often need to know:

 Function WriteTableList() ''========================================================='' ''Writes name of all tables ''to ztblTables.
 Table is cleared first. ''========================================================='' Dim dbs As DAO.Database Dim rst As DAO.Recordset Dim tdf As DAO.TableDef Dim sSQL As String sSQL = "DELETE * FROM ztblTables" 'Clear out ztblTables to avoid duplication DoCmd.SetWarnings False DoCmd.RunSQL sSQL DoCmd.SetWarnings True Set dbs = CurrentDb() Set rst = dbs.TableDefs("ztblTables").OpenRecordset 'Add table names to ztblTables.
 The If statement excludes system tables (MSYS*), 'utility tables used in the documentation process (z*), and 'temporary tables caused by deletion of tables in other routines (~*) For Each tdf In dbs.TableDefs 'exclude system, temp and accessory tables If Left(tdf.Name, 4) <> "MSYS" _ And Left(tdf.Name, 1) <> "z" _ And Left(tdf.Name, 1) <> "~" Then rst.AddNew rst!tableName = tdf.Name rst.Update End If Next tdf 'cleanup rst.Close Set rst = Nothing Set tdf = Nothing Set dbs = Nothing End Function

-The second routine (and the ztblQueries table) are documented in the previous article.
-The code runs through all queries, writing the query name, SQL and query type to ztblQueries.
+through all queries, writing the query name, SQL and query type to

 Function ReferencesInQueries() ''========================================================='' ''Runs through query names in ztblQueries to see what tables ''and queries are referenced.
 Any that are found are written ''out to ztblReferencedQueries ''Written 11 Sep 2007 by Denis Wright ''Modified 12 Sep 2007 to account for parent and child references ''========================================================='' Dim dbs As DAO.Database Dim rstMain As DAO.Recordset Dim rstTable As DAO.Recordset Dim rstQuery As DAO.Recordset Dim x, y 'arrays to hold split data Dim sCheckParent As String, _ sCheckChild As String Dim bChild As Boolean 'define recordsets Set dbs = CurrentDb() Set rstMain = dbs.CreateQueryDef("", "SELECT * FROM ztblQueries").OpenRecordset Set rstTable = dbs.CreateQueryDef("", "SELECT TableName FROM ztblTables").OpenRecordset Set rstQuery = dbs.CreateQueryDef("", "SELECT QueryName FROM ztblQueries").OpenRecordset DoCmd.SetWarnings False 'clean out existing data DoCmd.RunSQL "DELETE * FROM ztblReferencedQueries" 'loop through all queries, checking against table and query names With rstMain .MoveFirst Do Until .EOF bChild = False If rstMain!QueryType = 80 Then 'Make-table query bChild = True x = Split(rstMain!QuerySQL, "FROM") y = Split(x(0), "INTO") sCheckChild = y(1) sCheckParent = y(0) ElseIf rstMain!QueryType = 64 Then 'Append query bChild = True x = Split(rstMain!QuerySQL, "SELECT") sCheckChild = x(0) sCheckParent = x(1) Else sCheckParent = rstMain!QuerySQL End If 'loop through all table names With rstTable .MoveFirst Do Until .EOF If bChild Then Call AddRefRecord(sCheckChild, rstTable!tableName, _ rstMain!QueryName, "Child") End If Call AddRefRecord(sCheckParent, rstTable!tableName, _ rstMain!QueryName, "Parent") .MoveNext Loop End With 'loop through all query names With rstQuery .MoveFirst Do Until .EOF If bChild Then Call AddRefRecord(sCheckChild, rstQuery!QueryName, _ rstMain!QueryName, "Child") End If Call AddRefRecord(sCheckParent, rstQuery!QueryName, _ rstMain!QueryName, "Parent") .MoveNext Loop End With .MoveNext Loop End With DoCmd.SetWarnings True 'clean up references rstQuery.Close rstTable.Close rstMain.Close Set rstQuery = Nothing Set rstTable = Nothing Set rstMain = Nothing Set dbs = Nothing End Function